Which network does Lebara work use ?

 Lebara are known for their value when it comes to unlimited plans and international calls.

 Lebara are one of a few smaller Australian phone companies which use the Vodafone Australia network.
 Smaller phone companies are sometimes called MVNOs and we’ve written about them a lot.
 Although they’re small, relative to the main phone companies like Optus, Telstra and Vodafone, Lebara are a well known brand in Australia.
 You’ve probably seen them every time you’ve bought petrol or the paper for the last few years — only few corner shops don’t have a blue Lebara poster advertising their plans, although they’re mostly outdated.

 Lebara are no longer the typical MVNO reselling Vodafone’s network.
 They are now completely owned by Vodafone — they even share the same office building.
 Lebara operate the better part of a dozen phone companies in various, mostly European, countries around the world.
 They are known for their value when it comes to unlimited plans and plans that include international calls.
 They only offer prepaid plans, but this isn’t a bad thing — more and more people are moving to prepaid, and Lebara are benefiting from this.
 If you’re not sure what prepaid means or how it compares to other types of SIM Only Plans, read our article on how to compare prepaid plans vs month to month vs contract plans.
 In Australia, Lebara have been operating for nearly 10 years, so they’re not going to run off in the middle of the night with your recharge money.

-Lebara’s recent plan refresh acknowledged the importance of data to their customer base (by offering more at each price point) and maintains their leadership in international calls.
+Lebara’s recent plan refresh acknowledged the importance of data to their customer base (by offering more at each price point, along with data banking and data gifting) and maintains their leadership in international calls.
 They’re also a fair company – fairer than most telcos – as you’ll see from what’s below.
 Lebara now offer some content in their plans as well.